FooBarShebang/fsio_lib/README.md

 * Locale independed processing of 'bad' format text files - non-POSIX line end conventions, digital dot / comma conventions, etc. - see module *locale_fsio*
 * Parsing of the tabulated data (TSV, CSV, etc.) or structured data text files (XML, JSON, etc.) using templates for the data extraction, including automated detection of the input file structure and selection of the required template and parser object (see module *GenericParsers*)

-Concerning the batch data processing (see module *DataProviders*) the goal is to provide a common, uniform API for the (batch) files I/O and frameworks for the work flow creations, into which the actual file parsers (structure aware) and data processing methods can be simply plugged-in.
-In turn, it expects certain API uniformity from such external methods.

 ## Installation

 Clone the official repository into your local workspace / project folder: